Random curves, scaling limits and Loewner evolutions: Introduction

 We will lay framework for both approaches, showing that a rather weak hypotheses is sufficient to conclude that an interface has sub-sequential scaling limits, but also that they can be described almost surely by Loewner evolutions.
 We build upon an earlier work of Aizenman and Burchard \cite{aizenman-burchard-1999-}, but draw stronger conclusions from similar conditions, and also reformulate them in several geometric as well as conformally invariant ways.

 At the end we check this condition for a number of lattice models.
 In particular, this paper serves as an important step in establishing the convergence of Ising and FK Ising interfaces \cite{chelkak-duminil-hongler-kemppainen-smirnov-2013-}.
-Interestingly, our proofs indicate that existence of a non-degenerate observable with a conformally-invariant scaling limit seems sufficient to deduce the required condition.
-These techniques also apply to interfaces in massive versions of lattice models, as in \cite{makarov-smirnov-2010-}.
+Interestingly, our proofs indicate that existence of a non-degenerate observable with a conformally invariant scaling limit seems sufficient to deduce the required condition.
+So we believe, that the main obstacle to establish convergence to SLE of interfaces in various models lies in finding a (exactly or approximately) discrete holomorphic observable.
+Our techniques also apply to interfaces in massive versions of lattice models, as in \cite{makarov-smirnov-2010-}.
 In particular, the proofs for loop-erased random walk and harmonic explorer we include below can be modified to their massive counterparts, as those have similar martingale observables \cite{makarov-smirnov-2010-}.

 Moreover, our setup is adapted to branching interface trees, conjecturally converging to branching SLE$(\kappa,\kappa-6)$, cf \cite{sheffield-2009-}.
 We are preparing a follow-up \cite{kemppainen-smirnov-2013-}, which will exploit this in the context of the critical FK Ising model.
 In the percolation case a construction was proposed in \cite{camia-newman-2006-}, also using the Aizenman--Burchard work.